web-atoms/samples/docs/general/packer.md

 1. All modules must be bundled so all dependencies can be resolved via node_modules folder
 2. List all generated module path in `waconfig.json` file as shown below
-3. After compilation, `@web-atoms/pack/index.s` must be executed in node with root folder of developed package
+3. After compilation, `@web-atoms/pack/index.js` must be executed in node with root folder of developed package
+5. All Web Atoms Component needed to be packed must have comment `// @web-atoms-pack: true` followed by an empty line

 ### waconfig.json